dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 Sometime in 2013 or 2014, [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) came to Delhi.

 A bunch of us from JMI went — [Shivam](https://shivamrana.me/), me, [Tushar](https://www.linkedin.com/in/tushar-raheja-bbab51118/), maybe [Nikhil](https://www.linkedin.com/in/nickedes/).
-The talk, IIRC, was at Acharya Narendra Dev College in Govindpuri.
+The talk, IIRC, was at some Delhi University college.
 RMS shuffled onto the stage with an old laptop that looked silly even by 2014 standards.
 He was a heavy man, and at some point during the talk his jumper rode up and a strip of belly showed; the kids at the back of the hall started giggling.
 They had no clue who he was.

 I didn't laugh.
 I sat there enamored, listening to him talk about the GPL, gcc, the four freedoms.
-On the bus back to JMI I wouldn't shut up about him — I think I gave Tushar an entire history of GNU before we'd reached the campus gate.
+On the bus back to campus I wouldn't shut up about him — I think I gave Tushar an entire history of GNU before we'd reached the campus gate.
 He handed out free FSF stickers that day.
 I'm pretty sure I still have one in a drawer somewhere.

 ---